More

 Numerous businesses could take advantage of the robot’s human-like abilities:

-4. Education: Serving as interactive simulators or instructional aids.
+4. Education: use of interactive simulators or instructional aids while teaching.

 According to Clone Robotics, Clone Alpha will be able to help in the office, handle household tasks, and adjust to human surroundings without the need for major infrastructure modifications.